S. P. Singh Baghel: Personal life and education

 Baghel was born in Bhatpura, Umari, Etawah district, Uttar Pradesh in 1960.
-He was born in Gaderia family.
+He was born in Dhangar(gadaria) family.

 Currently he is member of Lok Sabha from Agra, which is reserved for Scheduled Castes.
 His father was Rambhrose Singh and his mother was Ram Shree Devi.
 Baghel married on 30 November 1989 and has two children.
 Baghel has a bachelor of law degree, a master's degree in science and a doctoral degree.
 He attended Maharaja Jiwaji Rao University in Gwalior, Madhya Pradesh and the Meerut University in Meerut, Uttar Pradesh.

 Career

 In 1998, 1999 and 2004, Baghel represented the Samajwadi Party three times in the Lok Sabha from Jalesar, Uttar Pradesh.
 After these three terms, Baghel was suspended from his party.
 He then unsuccessfully contested two Lok Sabha elections as a Bahujan Samaj Party (BSP) candidate.
-In 2014, Baghel was elected to the Rajya Sabha (Council of States) but then in the following election, lost to the Bhartiya Janta Party candidate.
+In 2010, Baghel was elected to the Rajya Sabha (Council of States) but then in the following election, lost to the Bhartiya Janta Party candidate.

 On 3 July 2015, Baghel became president of the BJP OBC Morcha (the "Other Backward Class" wing of the Bharatiya Janata Party).

 In 2017, Baghel became a Member of the Legislative Assembly of Uttar Pradesh representing the Bharatiya Janata Party (BJP).

 In 2019, he was elected to Lok Sabha from Agra seat on BJP ticket.